Amit Shah: Entry into politics

+Gujarat state government

 In 1997, Modi lobbied to get Shah a BJP ticket for the Gujarat Legislative Assembly by-election in Sarkhej.
 Shah became an MLA in February 1997 after winning the by-election.
 He retained his seat in the 1998 Assembly elections.

-Gujarat state government

 PM Modi addresses a BJP National Council Meeting.

 In October 2001, the BJP replaced Keshubhai Patel with Narendra Modi as the chief minister of Gujarat after allegations of inefficient administration.
 Over the next few years, Modi and Shah gradually sidelined their political rivals.

 Shah contested the 2002 Assembly election from the Sarkhej constituency in Ahmedabad.
 He won by the highest margin among all candidates, with 158,036 votes.
 He improved his margin of victory in the 2007 Assembly election, in which he won from Sarkhej again.
 During Modi's twelve-year tenure as the Gujarat CM, Shah emerged as one of the most powerful leaders in Gujarat.
 After winning the 2002 elections, he became the youngest minister in the Modi government and was given multiple portfolios.
 At one time, he held 12 portfolios: Home, Law and Justice, Prison, Border Security, Civil Defence, Excise, Transport, Prohibition, Home Guards, Gram Rakshak Dal, Police Housing and Legislative and Parliamentary Affairs.

 In 2004, the Congress-led government announced its intention to repeal the Prevention of Terrorism Act, which they called regressive.
 Shah piloted the Gujarat Control of Organised Crime (Amendment) Bill through the Gujarat State Assembly amid an opposition walk-out.
 Shah also played an important role in convincing the Modi government to pass the Gujarat Freedom of Religion Bill, which made religious conversions difficult in the state of Gujarat.
+The act requires religious conversions in the state – most of which are from Hinduism to other religions – to be approved by a district magistrate.
+Shah portrayed the bill as a measure against forced conversions, although critics claimed that the bill undermined the Indian Constitution.
+Between 2011 and 2016, approximately half of the applications for religious conversion in Gujarat were declined by the local government.

 Shah was accused of sidelining the police officers who testified against the Gujarat government in cases related to the fake encounters and the 2002 riots.
 Shah has also been accused of manipulating the electoral constituency delimitation exercise in Gujarat to favour the BJP.